To learn more about the Anglo-Israel message, please visit:

 Richard Brothers (1757-1824) was a self-proclaimed prophet [false prophet] and had a group of followers in the late 1700s and early 1800s.
 He taught the Anglo-Israel message and spoke about it in his book A Revealed Knowledge of the Prophesies and Times, and is often credited with being the inventor of the Anglo-Israel message.
 This is not true.
 As you can see from the people mentioned before him.
 He is mentioned on this list not because I hold him in high regard, but rather to show he was not the author of the Anglo-Israel truth.

 Rev. James Hatley Frere (1779 – 1866) was an English author and was a developer of a tactile alphabet system for teaching the blind to read, similar to Braille.
-Rev. Frere wrote a book in 1815 titled A Combined View of the Prophecies of Daniel, Esdras and later wrote St John identifies the British people as part of the Israel people of the Bible both expressing the Anglo-Saxon people as Israel.
+Rev. Frere wrote a book in 1815 titled A combined view of the prophecies of Daniel, Esdras, and St. John where he identifies the Anglo-Saxon people of the British as part of the Israel people of the Bible.

 Rev. John Wilson M.A.
 (1799 –1870) was a Scottish Presbyterian minister, and authored the book Our Israelitish Origin.
 This book was created from lectures he had given during the late 1830s and then the book was published in 1840.
 The book was successful at spreading the Anglo-Israel message through the English speaking European countries, and laid the ground work for more information to be discovered about the Anglo-Saxon’s heritage to the Israel people.
 Many preachers discovered this truth through John Wilson’s work.
 Wilson also had a monthly publication called The Watchmen of Ephraim.